 Going with one-on-one lessons is usually unnecessary and can be a bit expensive.
 Instead, you might consider group classes.
 Going with a group has its advantages, especially when it comes to learning from—not just your own mistakes—but everyone’s.

-Furthermore, if you’re taking classes during weekdays, you can go with a group and it is unlikely to be filled.
+Furthermore, if you’re taking classes on weekdays, you can go with a group and it is unlikely to be filled.
 You might even get a one-on-one class without having to pay extra.

 Tip 2: Weekdays Are the Best Time to Start